1

 淳于髡,齊人也。 博聞彊記,學無所主。 其諫說,慕晏嬰之為人也,然而承意觀色為務。 客有見髡於梁惠王,惠王屏左右,獨坐而再見之,終無言也。 惠王怪之,以讓客曰:「子之稱淳于先生,管、晏不及,及見寡人,寡人未有得也。 豈寡人不足為言邪? 何故哉?」 客以謂髡。 髡曰:「固也。 吾前見王,王志在驅逐; 後復見王,王志在音聲:吾是以默然。」 客具以報王,王大駭,曰:「嗟乎,淳于先生誠聖人也! 前淳于先生之來,人有獻善馬者,寡人未及視,會先生至。 後先生之來,人有獻謳者,未及試,亦會先生來。 寡人雖屏人,然私心在彼,有之。」 後淳于髡見,壹語連三日三夜無倦。 惠王欲以卿相位待之,髡因謝去。 於是送以安車駕駟,束帛加璧,黃金百鎰。 終身不仕。

 Chunyu Kun was a man of Qi.
 He was broadly learned and had a strong memory, his studies having no particular master.
-In his remonstrances and speeches, he admired Yan Ying's conduct as a person, yet his duty was to accept intentions and observe expressions.
+In his remonstrances and persuasions he admired Yan Ying’s conduct, yet his work lay in accommodating a ruler’s intentions and reading his expressions.
 A guest introduced Kun to King Hui of Liang.
-King Hui dismissed his attendants, sat alone, and received him twice, but in the end said nothing.
+The king dismissed his attendants, sat alone, and received him twice, but in the end Kun said nothing.
 King Hui was astonished and reproached the guest, saying: "You praised Master Chunyu as surpassing Guan and Yan, but when I met him, I gained nothing from it.
 Am I not worth speaking to?
-Why is that?
+Why is that?"
 The guest told this to Kun.
 Kun replied, "Indeed.
-The first time I saw the king, his mind was on hunting; The second time I saw the king, his mind was on music.
+The first time I saw the king, his mind was fixed on the hunt; The second time I saw the king, his mind was on music.
 That is why I remained silent."
 The guest reported everything to the king, who was greatly astonished and exclaimed, "Alas!
 Master Chunyu is truly a sage!
-Before Master Chunyu arrived, someone presented me with a fine horse.
-I had not yet examined it when the master arrived.
-After the master arrived, someone presented me with a singer.
-I had not yet tested her when the master came again.
-Though I dismissed my attendants, my private thoughts were still on those things.
-It was true."
-Afterward, when Chunyu Kun was received, he spoke continuously for three days and three nights without tiring.
-King Hui wished to treat him with the position of minister and chancellor, but Kun declined and left.
-He was then sent off with a comfortable carriage drawn by four horses, bolts of silk and jade discs, and one hundred yi of gold.
+Before Master Chunyu arrived, someone had presented me with a fine horse.
+I had not yet examined it when the master came.
+On his later visit, someone presented a singer.
+I had not yet tried her out when the master came again.
+Although I dismissed my attendants, my private thoughts were still on those things.
+What he said was true."
+After that, when Chunyu Kun was received, he spoke continuously for three days and three nights without tiring.
+King Hui wished to honor him with the rank of minister and chancellor, but Kun declined and departed.
+He was then sent off with a comfortable four-horse carriage, bolts of silk, jade discs, and one hundred yi of gold.
 For the rest of his life he did not serve in office.

 8